 A serious flogging may get blood or cum on your precious gear.
 A leather strap on harness should only be used once in a night unless you can do a serious cleaning in between partners.
 It is important to clean the equipment with a good anti bacterial agent between partners and let any porous toy sit or hang for a certain period so all the bugs will die.
-HIV is fragile in air, but Hep C can hang out for up to two weeks in dried blood.
+HIV is fragile in air, but Hepatitis C can hang out for up to two weeks in dried blood.
 You will have to recondition the leather periodically as washing can dry it out.

-30 seconds with hydrogen peroxide and then a wash with 10% Simple Green solution.
+Clean for 30 seconds with hydrogen peroxide and then a wash with 10% Simple Green solution.
 You can also use a surgical germicide spray instead of the peroxide.

 Rope that has fluid on it can be put in a pillowcase, tied shut and washed in the washing machine in the hot cycle.
 Then you let it dry out for a week or so.
 If left in the pillowcase, they can be put in the dryer.
 This will make your rope softer for those bottoms who can’t handle scratchy rope!

 Cane, metal, plastic paddles, glass: all can be wiped down with a good anti bacterial or a 10% bleach solution.
 Alcohol will clean, but it doesn’t disinfect, because it evaporates too fast.
 Make sure you leave the solution on the surface for atleast 5 seconds to have it do its job.

 Some dildos, like jellies, rubber and cheap plastic ones with give are porous and can’t be cleaned perfectly.
 Keep those for yourself and use condoms on them to help with keeping the surface clean.
 Silicone and good quality rubber dildos are non porous and can be boiled or run through the hot dishwasher cycle to disinfect.
 Toys that can be boiled can be used with multiple partners.
 Put condoms on everything anyway for easier clean up.